-Holding in shareholders' equity, net of intercompany profits.
-No value is disclosed, as book value is less than \$ 1 million.
-(1)
+(1) Holding in shareholders' equity, net of intercompany profits.

-- Holding in shareholders' equity plus adjustments to conform to YPF accounting methods.
-Includes YPF Inversora Energética S.A., A-Evangelista Construções e Serviços Ltda., Gasoducto del Pacífico (Cayman) Ltd., A&C Pipeline Holding (4) Company, Poligás Luján S.A.C.I., Petróleos Transandinos YPF and Mercobank S.A. - Additionally, the Company has a 29.93% indirect holding in capital stock through Inversora Dock Sud S.A.
-(5) - (6) As stipulated by shareholders' agreement, joint control is held in this company by shareholders. - As of March 31, 2007 and December 31, 2006, holding in negative shareholders' equity is disclosed in "Accounts payable" after adjustments in (7) shareholders' equity to conform YPF accounting methods. - Cost net of cash dividends and capital distributions from long-term investements restated in accordance with Note 1.
-(8)
+Cost net of cash dividends and capital distributions from long-term investements restated in accordance with Note 1.
+Holding in shareholders' equity plus adjustments to conform to YPF accounting methods.
+(2)

+Includes YPF Inversora Energética S.A., A-Evangelista Construções e Serviços Ltda., Gasoducto del Pacífico (Cayman) Ltd., A&C Pipeline Holding Company, Poligás Luján S.A.C.I., Petróleos Transandinos YPF and Mercobank S.A.
+(4)

+Additionally, the Company has a 29.93% indirect holding in capital stock through Inversora Dock Sud S.A.
+As stipulated by shareholders' agreement, joint control is held in this company by shareholders.
+(5)

+- (6) - As of June 30, 2007 and December 31, 2006, holding in negative shareholders' equity is disclosed in "Accounts payable" after adjustments in (7)shareholders' equity to conform YPF accounting methods.

+Exhibit E